UPDATED: MAY 12, 2023 | 3 MIN READ

 Pros and Cons

-When considering your insurance options, it is always best to look over the pros and cons of the plan.
+When considering your insurance options, reviewing the plan’s pros and cons is always best.

 - Lower monthly premiums

 - Your health savings account balance rolls over each year so you can save for services you might need later in life.

 - Networks aren’t as narrow as those of HMO plans

 - Accidents or emergencies could result in high medical bills

 - If you’re managing a chronic illness, your out-of-pocket expenses might be more than you can afford

 How Does a High-Deductible Health Plan Work With an HSA?